 There is nothing short of celebrity silliness, especially when it comes to caring for your vagina.
 Gwyneth Paltrow praises vaginal steaming, claiming it cleans your uterus.

 I’m going to be straight here and tell you this.
 Your vagina doesn’t need a sweat lodge.
-It doesn’t need to be cleansed and it doesn’t need a detox tea.
-It isn’t isn’t going to lose weight in 3 days on any special vagina diet, either.
+It doesn’t need to be cleaned and it doesn’t need a detox tea.
+It isn’t going to lose weight in 3 days on any special vagina diet, either.

 It’s a vagina and it does an awesome job cleaning itself without help.